wavesmp/wavesmp/README.md

 - Music metadata is stored locally to quickly view your entire library.
 - Supports multiple users by integrating with identity providers (e.g. Google)

-TODO instructions are a work in progress.
-Open an issue if it's missing something

 Requirements
 ============
 - Docker